Jörundur Svavarsson

 Jörundur Svavarsson is a professor in marine biology at the University of Iceland.
 His fields of research are marine invertebrates, marine biodiversity and ecotoxicology.

 According to Web of Science Prof. Svavarsson has published 49 papers in peer-reviewed journals, with 13 or them being cited more than 11 times.
 He is currently the head of the department of Biology at University of Iceland.

 Svavarsson has spearheaded several cultural and historic projects, including an exhibition on the explorations of Jean-Baptiste Charcot.
 In 2012, the French Government awarded Svavarsson the Chevalier des Palmes Académiques for this exhibition.
+He has studied the interaction between pilot whales and orcas.

 The most widely referred to are: